robert8138/flask-google-calendar-api-project/README.md

 ## TODO

-* In bars.html, fix why there are white spaces
-* In calendar.html, add tooltip to dates, and center the whole image
 * In calendar.html, still need to figure out how to do data.mapValues.max
+* Add OAuth so other people can analyze their own calendar
+* Deploy the app using Heroku

 ## Project Milestones